Anthropology

 Statement of Purpose

-Your statement should include what concentration you are interested in pursuing.
+Your statement should also include what concentration you are interested in pursuing.
 Options for this program include:

 - Historical Archaeology